🚀 Auto-scroll Reels, Shorts & TikTok + PiP mode — Watch hands-free while you work

 Frequently Asked Questions

-What is the difference between a short and long Pomodoro break?
+What does a short and long Pomodoro break mean?

 Can I set a break timer for any duration?